erikablair/prosody-install-debian-buster/README.md

 Full service!
 Encrypted files, messages, and calls.
 ##### iOS
 Achieving general compliance with iOS was quite difficult.
-It seems XMPP development across iOS has staled.
+It seems XMPP development across iOS has stalled.

 [Siskin](https://siskin.im/) is the best iOS app I have tested so far.
 It seems to have the most functionality; encrypted group messages including